HenrikSamuelsson/Programming-in-C/Exercises/Chapter_03/Chapter_03.md

 char	// a keyword describing a type in C
 6_05	// variablnames are not allowed to start with a digit
 ```
-The last variable named `A$` is not a valid name because of the dollar sign.
-Note that this variable name can often be used anyway, because of compiler extensions that extends the original C standard.
+The last variable in this exercise is named `A$` this is not a valid name because of the dollar sign.
+It should however be noted that this variable name can often be used anyway.
+This is because of compiler extensions that extends the original C standard.